-Canvas Top
+Camper Top

-- 1. Insert the end eyes of the main bow into the forward deck hinges and secure with the pins. - 2.
-Pull the canvas forward. - 3.
-Slide the insert on the front edge of the canvas into the track on the underside of the hardtop. - 4.
-Attach the forward corners of the canvas to the hardtop by pressing the eyelets over the turn-buttons.
-Turn the buttons to lock them into place. - 5.
-Pull the braces aft and insert the end eyes into the aft deck hinges and secure with the pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+- 1. Insert the end eyes of the main bow (A) into the forward deck hinges and secure them with the pins. - 2.
+Insert the end eyes of the aft braces (B) into the aft deck hinges and secure them with the pins. - 3.
+Unfold the camper top and pull the secondary bow (C) and the canvas forward. - 4.
+Snap the snaps on the camper top to the snap studs on the hardtop. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, get the correct measurements from your selling dealer.